fredaitkin/webpage_crawler/README.md

 # webpage_crawler

-Little java program to crawl web pages using threads
+A little java program to crawl web pages to find search terms.

+Usage:

+java –jar WebCrawler.jar _search\_term_

+java  WebCrawler _search\_term_

+Results of the search are written to a results.txt file.